 Changes in Travel Sports

 Elier starts high school in fall 2021 and is already beginning his college recruitment process.
 Typically, college coaches begin watching players as they transition from middle school to high school, in hopes of eventually recruiting outstanding talents.
-The lack of exposure in games now may put Elier at a disadvantage when trying out for high school baseball programs as well as standing out to college scouts.
+The lack of exposure in games now may put Elier at a disadvantage when trying out for high school travel baseball programs.
+It also makes it hard to stand out to college scouts.

-Although Elier knows the importance of baseball statistics and his exposure on the field, he has adopted a new perspective on the situation and is focused on training to prepare for the spring season.
+Although Elier knows the importance of baseball statistics and his exposure on the field, he has adopted a new perspective on the situation.
+He is focused on training to prepare for the spring season.

 Players must learn how to maintain their discipline for the sport despite the obstacles created by the pandemic, so private practices have become essential.
 In Elier’s case, he practices at home, with his team, and with his private pitching coach twice a week.
 He relies on these practices to stay motivated and active during this difficult time in his baseball career.